SecondGG/6424650015/index.md

 My strenght is that I'm a fast learner.
 I can easily get into flow state when I literally focus on something.

 On the other hand, I'm an extremely considerate person.
 It's hard for me to reject people's favor even I'm busy or having a rough time.

+I have experienced using Python , SQL , R. Even I'm still a beginner for coding, but I'm eager to learn more.

 ### Language